086290-xyz/tchb/docs/backinfo.md

 the angular displacement of a few vertebrae.
 The vertebrae that have produced the "bend" have managed considerably better than 90 degrees of angle over a very few vertebrae.
-The back is an amazing part of your body structure to be able to do this \\96 but it does it as you bend your fingers in extreme ways!
+The back is an amazing part of your body structure to be able to do this, but it does it as you bend your fingers in extreme ways!
 Now, on with the next three pictures.

 **Picture J**